ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

     - Concentration of forticant in flour
     - Amount of fortifiable flour consumed daily
   * - Ethiopia
-    - 30 mg NaFeEDTA / kg flour  [1]; use point value
+    - 30 mg iron as NaFeEDTA / kg flour  [1]; use point value
     - 100 g (IQR: 77.5, 200) [2]; sample from distribution described below
   * - India
-    - 14 to 21.25 mg NaFeEDTA / kg flour [1]; sample from uniform distribution with range: 14 - 21.25
+    - 14 to 21.25 mg iron as NaFeEDTA / kg flour [1]; sample from uniform distribution with range: 14 - 21.25
     - 100 g (IQR: 77.5, 200) [2*]; sample from distribution described below
   * - Nigeria
-    - 40 mg NaFeEDTA / kg flour [1]; use point value
+    - 40 mg iron as NaFeEDTA / kg flour [1]; use point value
     - 100 g (IQR:77.5, 200) [2*]; sample from distribution described below

 .. note::